 4. Easy Repairs

 Repairing asphalt driveways typically involves relatively simple techniques that can be done by homeowners or professional contractors.
 Small cracks and potholes can be filled with asphalt patching compounds or sealants, while larger areas of damage may require resurfacing with a new layer of asphalt.
 These materials are designed to adhere to the existing asphalt surface and can be applied in layers to match the surrounding pavement.
+Because the repair process seamlessly blends new hot mix with the old surface, you can easily erase localized damage without tearing up the entire driveway.
+This straightforward maintenance routine keeps your long-term repair bills practically negligible while maintaining flawless curb appeal.

 Cons of Asphalt Driveways